There are many ways to get involved with the Green Thumb Project. From volunteering to student employment to internships, find out where you fit in!

 Authority’s Village 76 include helping members of the community care for their garden and building new garden beds with other volunteers.

 For these as well as other volunteer opportunities, check out our Volunteering Opportunities Calendar!

 Why Should I Volunteer?
 (Essay by Autumn Rivera.)

-Students at Truman State University can complete scholarship and work-study hours through our program.
+Students at Truman State University can complete scholarship jobs and internships.
 This is a great opportunity to get hours, serve the community, and spend time away from the classroom.
-For more information, email us at email@example.com.
+For more information, email us at firstname.lastname@example.org.

 We offer internships to students staying in Kirksville over the summer.
 Email us if you’re interested!